 The amount of funds available to pay servicer, borrower and investor compensation in connection with each servicer's Services are capped pursuant to each servicer's SPA and pursuant to this Handbook (Program Participation Cap).
 Treasury established each servicer's Program Participation Cap as of September 30, 2010 using an allocation methodology by estimating the number of Services expected to be performed by each servicer during the term of the SPA.
-Notwithstanding anything to the contrary in the SPA, the Program Participation Cap can be adjusted (1) upwards or downwards, pursuant to a model (Servicer Cap Model) to be applied to all servicers currently participating in MHA or (2) downwards, based on Treasury's full book analysis of the servicer's loans.
+Notwithstanding anything to the contrary in the SPA, the Program Participation Cap can be adjusted (1) upwards or downwards, pursuant to a model (Servicer Cap Model) to be applied to all servicer's loans.